-- Essential management activities, including monitoring; - Constraints may be placed on the use of motor-driven tools and any activity likely to generate noise and thereby cause disturbances to nesting birds during the breeding period (from October 1 to March 31).
+- Compelling scientific research which cannot be undertaken elsewhere; - · Essential management activities, including monitoring; - Constraints may be placed on the use of motor-driven tools and any activity likely to generate noise and thereby cause disturbances to nesting birds during the breeding period (from October 1 to March 31); - Activities for educational or outreach purposes (such as documentary reporting (e.g. visual, audio, or written) or the production of educational resources or services) that cannot be served elsewhere; - Sampling, which should be the minimum required for approved research programmes.

-7(iv) Installation, modification, or removal of structures
+7 (iv) Installation, modification, or removal of structures

 - No structures will be built and no equipment installed within the Area, with the exception of scientific or management activities, as specified in the permit. - Any scientific equipment installed in the Area should be approved by a permit and clearly identify the permitting country, name of the principal investigator, and the year of installation and date of expected removal.
-All the equipment should pose a minimum risk of pollution to the Area or a minimum risk of causing disturbances to the flora or to the fauna. - Signs of investigation should not remain after the permit expires.
+All the equipment should pose a minimum risk of pollution to the Area or a minimum risk of causing disturbances to the flora or fauna. - Signs of investigation should not remain after the permit expires.
 If a specific project cannot be finished within the allowed time period, an extension should be sought that authorizes the continued presence of any object in the Area.

-7(v) Location of field camps
+7 (v) Location of field camps